Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 OVERVIEW

-The Editorial Board of the "Journal of Crop and Weed" invites recently published books for review.
+The Editorial Board of the “Journal of Crop and Weed'' invites recently published books for review.
 The books will be reviewed by the eminent teachers/scientists of the respective discipline.
-Authors and Publishers are requested to send the book for review to the Chief Editor, Journal of Crop and Weed, Department of Agronomy, Faculty of Agriculture, BCKV, P.O.
-Krishi Viswavidyalaya, Mohanpur, Nadia, Pin 741252, West Bengal, India.
+Authors and Publishers are requested to send the book for review to the Chief Editor, Journal of Crop and Weed, B2/442, Kalyani-741235, Nadia, West Bengal, India or e-mail at editorjcw@gmail.com.

 GENERAL GUIDELINES

-1. Only the original research works should be presented for possible consideration of publication.
-A clear-cut description of the work performed, and the results obtained thereof commensuration with objective discussion of the significance of the work with reference to the previous work and the present work must be presented in holistic way.
-The article should be enriched with sufficient detail and references to permit others to replicate the work.
+1. Original research works are to be submitted for possible consideration of publication in the journal.
+A clear-cut description of the research work performed and the results obtained thereof in concurrence with the significant objective of the study to be presented lucidly.
+The outcome of the present work must be discussed vividly in reference to the previous work.
+The article must be enriched with sufficient detail and references to permit others to replicate the work.
 The manuscript should conform to the SI system for numerical data and data should be subjected to appropriate statistical analysis.
 The article should preferably be relating to the research work carried out during the last five years.
-Review articles should be objective and comprehensive, as far as possible exhaustive in the specific area with up-to-date information.
-Authors are solely responsible for the scientific contents of the article.
+Review articles should be thorough and comprehensive in the specific area with up-to-date information.
+Authors are held responsible solely for the scientific contents of the article.

-2. Concurrent submission and or publication of research articles based essentially the same research work in more than one journal is highly unethical and are to be discouraged at all levels.
-Authors should refrain themselves from submit for consideration a manuscript that has already been submitted / published in another journal.
-Submission of a manuscript concurrently to more than one journal is unethical publishing behaviour and unacceptable.
+2. Concurrent submission and or publication of the same research article in more than one journal is highly unethical and are to be discouraged at all levels.
+Authors should refrain from submitting a manuscript that has already been submitted / published in other journal.

 4. The manuscript will be subjected to scan by a reputed plagiarism detecting software.
 Hence, authors should ensure that they have worked, written and submit original works, and if they have used the work and/or words of others, including those have been influential in determining the nature of the work reported in the manuscript should have been appropriately cited.
 Plagiarism takes many forms, and any form is unethical and unacceptable.